Common Smelt (or silveries) – Retropinna-retropinna

 The Maori name for smelt is pōrohe or paraki.

-Better known in Canterbury as a silvery, common smelt have a distinct cucumber smell when freshly caught.
-It measures around 8 to 13cm in length and it’s lower body is almost transparent while the sides are silver and the upper body is darker in colour.
+Better known in Canterbury as a silvery, smelt have a distinctive cucumber smell when freshly caught.
+The body is almost transparent while the sides are silver and the upper body is darker in colour.
 They are found all around New Zealand’s coastline.

 During spring and early summer, enormous numbers of smelt enter most New Zealand rivers.
 They arrive at about the same time as whitebait and are often caught as, a mostly unwanted, by-catch as you can see in this video filmed near the old road and rail bridges, about 5km upstream from the sea.
 Sea-run brown trout gorge themselves on the silveries as the little fish shoal on their way upstream.
 I have often caught sea-run trout that are packed full of silveries.
 At the rate this lady was catching them in her whitebait net, it shows that at times there must be a phenomenal number of smelt present in some rivers.